 <<Article was first written in 2019>>

 Previously I wrote an article “Film or Digital?”.
 I wrote about the differences between Analogue Film and Digital, more importantly how the film medium might just be the thing for you.
 Since then, I’ve had a number of questions and misconceptions about film.
-Some assumptions made about film are not quite true and some are complete myths.
+Some assumptions made about film are untrue and complete myths.
 So, in this article, I’m gonna attempt to debunk some of the misconceptions about film photography, and hopefully present the analogue film medium in a very different light.

 Film is Inferior to Digital

-Most photographers who dabble with film today would somehow want them in digital scans.
-Digital scanning is a process of converting images on analogue film (either negatives or positives) into a digital images as we know it today.
+Most photographers who dabble with film today would want them in Digital Scans.
+Digital Scanning is a process of converting images (using a Film Scanner) on analogue film into a digital images as we know it today.
 If you’re sharing your film shots on social media such as Instagram, you’ll definitely need Digital Scans.